Praying mantis captures food with quick reflexes, fatal grip

 Spiny forelegs and triangular head characterize the praying mantis

-When mantids are on the other end of the food chain, they have defensive strategies to survive.
-Birds, lizards, insectivorous mammals, bats and spiders eat mantids.
-To avoid predators, mantids can quickly run away, launch into flight or expose bright-colored markings.
-If those strategies don’t work and the predator approaches too closely, the mantis will immediately strike with its spined forelegs (even on the curious human).
+When mantises are on the other end of the food chain, they have defensive strategies to survive.
+Birds, lizards, insectivorous mammals, bats and spiders eat mantises.
+To avoid predators, mantises can quickly run away, launch into flight or expose bright-colored markings.
+If those strategies don’t work and the predator approaches too closely, the mantis will immediately strike with its spined forelegs (even on a curious human).

-If picked up, the mantis will bend its forelegs backwards over its prothorax and use its spines to ensure it is dropped or held more carefully.
+If picked up, a mantis will bend its forelegs backwards over its prothorax and use its spines to ensure it is dropped or held more carefully.

-If the mantid is only being held by a mid- or hind-leg, it will sacrifice it to escape, just like western skinks do with their tails.
+If the mantis is only being held by a mid- or hind-leg, it will sacrifice it (self-amputation) to escape, just like western skinks do with their tails.
 The mantis can contract a special muscle at the base of the leg to release it while it pulls away.
-If the mantid is young, the leg will grow back.
+If the mantis is young, the leg will grow back.

-A mantid will not sacrifice its front legs because without front legs it cannot catch food.
+A mantis will not sacrifice its front legs because without front legs it cannot catch food.

-Mantids are one of the species that will eat their own kind.
-Female adults will eat other female’s young and in some species, the female with eat the male before, during or after mating.
+Mantises will eat their own kind.
+Female adults will eat other female’s young and, in some species, the female with eat the male before, during or after mating.

 Leave a Reply